stevenwaterman/Balance/README.md

 ### Steps

-*This is from memory, no guarantees*
+*This is from memory, no guarantees.
+Skip to the 'Firebase' section if you just want the website part.*

 **Electronics:**